terraform-viettelidc/terraform-provider-vcloud/website/docs/r/vapp_vm.html.markdown

 * `adapter_type` - (Optional, Computed) Adapter type (names are case insensitive).
 Some known adapter types - `VMXNET3`, `E1000`, `E1000E`, `SRIOVETHERNETCARD`, `VMXNET2`, `PCNet32`.

-    **Note:** Adapter type change for existing NIC will return an error during `apply` operation because vCD does not support changing adapter type for existing resource.
+    **Note:** Adapter type change for existing NIC will return an error during `apply` operation because vCloud does not support changing adapter type for existing resource.

     **Note:** Adapter with type `SRIOVETHERNETCARD` **must** be connected to a **direct** vApp